suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 # Usecase-5: Webhook

 -   Webhooks enable push-model mechanism to send notifications in real-time.
+-   Polling for Alarms is expensive!
+-   Webhooks are sometimes referred to as **Reverse APIs**
--   In order to retrieve alarms in real-time from the vManage using the REST APIs, we need to poll for the data frequently.
-However by using webhooks, vManage can send HTTP POST request to the external systems in real-time once alarm is received.
+-   With Webhook Notifications enabled, when vManage recieves alarms, it sends HTTP POST request with alarm details to the external systems in real-time.
--   Webhooks are sometimes referred to as “Reverse APIs” and we must design an API to consume or process the data sent via webhook.
+-   We need to design an API route to process the data sent via Webhook.

 ## Objective

-Enable webhooks on vManage and write API to consume the data sent from vManage to webhook server.
+Enable webhooks on vManage and write API route to consume the data sent from vManage to webhook server.

 ## Prerequisites